uqlibrary/technology-training/Git/installation.md

 ## macOS

-Git for Mac makes it possible to use git on macOS: http://sourceforge.net/projects/git-osx-installer/files/
+[Git for Mac](http://sourceforge.net/projects/git-osx-installer/files/) makes it possible to use git on macOS.

 For macOS 10.9 and higher, download and run the most recent "mavericks" installer.